 Grounds for Terminating Parental Rights

-Common Grounds for Terminating Parental Rights
+Common Grounds for an Involuntary Termination of Parental Rights

 Child Abuse Factors